carbon-design-system/carbon/web-components/packages/carbon-web-components/src/coding-conventions.md

 ## Component styles for different component states/variants

-Carbon core CSS uses BEM modifier like `bx--btn--danger` to style different states/variants of a component.
+Carbon core CSS uses BEM modifier like `cds--btn--danger` to style different states/variants of a component.

-OTOH `carbon-web-components` uses attributes to represent different states/variants (e.g. `<bx-btn type="danger">`), in a similar manner as how attributes influence states/variants of native elements (e.g.
+OTOH `carbon-web-components` uses attributes to represent different states/variants (e.g. `<cds-btn type="danger">`), in a similar manner as how attributes influence states/variants of native elements (e.g.
 `<input type="hidden">`).